TarunKanth007/humanity_project/README.md

 - **Patients/Caregivers** to discover clinical trials, connect with health experts, and access cutting-edge research
 - **Researchers** to manage trials, find collaborators, and engage directly with the patient community

+---

+## 🎥This is First version of this project
+You can download and watch the full video demonstration [First Version](https://drive.google.com/file/d/1TjooBmTzaiiJK1bXJ-VMV_oZj2zRDlh3/view?usp=sharing).

+## 🎬This is the Second and Final version of the project
+You can download and watch the full video demonstration [Second Version](https://drive.google.com/file/d/1TC5P0bmb2kSjHEPmtpqv_ZfBoW6tAO56/view?usp=sharing).

+---

 ## ✨ Features

 ### 🤖 AskCura AI Treatment Advisor (NEW!)